statikowsky/mutant/mutant-doc/quickstart/quickstart.md

 #### Rendering views

+##### Rendering views with kotlinx.html

+You can use [`kotlinx.html`](https://github.com/Kotlin/kotlinx.html) to write your views in Kotlin!
+`kotlinx.html` is a Kotlin DSL for building HTML.
+You can check out how such views are organized in [`mutant-abominable-pasture`](https://github.com/statikowsky/mutant/tree/master/mutant-abominable-pasture) example project.

+##### Rendering views with handlebars

 `mutant-starter-pack` uses `mutant-handlebars-template-renderer` mutant module for template rendering.
 This renderer uses `handlebars.java` for template rendering.
 This module expects your template files to be located in the root of your project inside `/templates` directory.